 $5.4 million plan will add Ultraviolet C (UV-C) light technology in the Airport’s existing indoor heating, ventilation and air conditioning systems

-In support of that promise, the DFW Airport Board during today’s meeting unanimously approved a $5.4 million plan to install Ultraviolet C (UV-C) light technology in the Airport’s existing indoor heating, ventilation and air conditioning systems.
+In support of that promise, the DFW Airport Board during its October 2020 meeting unanimously approved a $5.4 million plan to install Ultraviolet C (UV-C) light technology in the Airport’s existing indoor heating, ventilation and air conditioning systems.
 The installation of this innovative technology will improve the air quality in Terminals A, B, D and E, as well as the Rental Car Center.
 Phase 1 of the project is expected to be completed by Thanksgiving and calls for installing the Ultraviolet C (UV-C) in the air conditioning systems at security checkpoints and ticket counters.

 It is the latest in enhanced efforts by the Airport in response to the COVID-19 pandemic.
 The ultraviolet light technology aligns with innovative projects like the touchless technology in Smart Restrooms and targeted sanitization by cleaning Strike Teams throughout all five terminals.
 Recently DFW earned the Global Biorisk Advisory Council (GBAC) STAR Accreditation, demonstrating that the Airport is implementing the industry’s highest standards for cleaning, disinfection and infectious disease prevention.

 “The use of UV-C light technology, combined with other health and safety protocols the Airport has implemented, significantly reduces the exposure risk to passengers and employees in the terminals and prevents the spread of the virus, further demonstrating DFW’s commitment to the health and well-being of our customers,” said Sean Donohue, CEO of DFW Airport.